nanobox-io/nanobox-docs/source/domains-networking/protocols-incoming-requests.html.md

 ---
 title: Protocols & Incoming Requests
+description: Depending on which protocol your app uses, there are different ways to configure it in order to receive incoming requests.
 ---

-Depending on which protocol(s) your app uses, there's different ways to configure it in order to receive incoming requests.
+Depending on which protocol(s) your app uses, there are different ways to configure it in order to receive incoming requests.

 ### HTTP/HTTPS
 In order to receive incoming requests over http or https, your app must listen on `0.0.0.0:8080`.
 All incoming requests to ports 80 (http) and https (443) are forwarded to port 8080.